Translation Services to Comply with EEOC

 Following this decision, the union will enter a mediation proceeding with the Auraria Higher Education Center.
 Should mediation prove to be unsuccessful, the custodians say they are prepared to file a lawsuit in federal court.

-For assistance with all types of employment and workplace related document translations, contact All Language Alliance, Inc. Professional interpreting services in-person and remotely, via telephone and video conference, are available in more than 100 foreign languages, including Russian, Spanish, Arabic, Polish, Korean, Bosnian, Cantonese, Japanese, Vietnamese, Nepali, as well as such exotic languages as Kunama, Karenni, Burmese, and many other uncommon and common foreign languages.
+For assistance with all types of employment and workplace related document translations for your multilingual workforce, contact All Language Alliance, Inc. Professional interpreting services in-person and remotely, via telephone and video conference, are available in more than 100 foreign languages, including Russian, Spanish, Arabic, Polish, Korean, Bosnian, Cantonese, Hmong, Somali, Japanese, Vietnamese, Nepali, as well as such exotic languages as Kunama, Karenni, Burmese, and many other uncommon and common foreign languages.

 This legal language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.